-Specialist Doctor 2 Huynh Tan Vu, Day Treatment Unit, University of Medicine and Pharmacy Hospital, Ho Chi Minh City, Facility 3, currently many synthetic colorants are banned or restricted from use in food because there is evidence related to the possibility of causing cancer and adverse effects on health.
+Specialist Doctor 2 Huynh Tan Vu, Day Treatment Unit, University of Medicine and Pharmacy Hospital, Ho Chi Minh City, Facility 3, currently many synthetic colorants are banned or restricted from use in food because of evidence related to the possibility of causing cancer and adverse effects on health.
 Therefore, choosing natural colorants is encouraged to use more than anything.

 Purple leaves are used as a popular colorant in Vietnam, to replace synthetic colors in traditional foods such as taro cakes, sticky rice, banh tet, and banh bao.